ValyrianTech/HexGlobe/design_document.md

 - The hexagon is perfectly centered in the canvas
 - The flat-bottom orientation aligns with the H3 grid system's representation

+### 5.2.2 Hexagon Map Image Generation

+HexGlobe includes a map image generation script (`frontend/assets/generate_hex_map.py`) that creates precisely calibrated hexagonal map images for each H3 tile.
+These images are used as the background for hexagon tiles in the frontend visualization.
+The image generation process includes:

+- **Map Rendering**: Uses StaticMap to render OpenStreetMap data for the geographic area of each H3 hexagon
+- **Rotation and Alignment**: Rotates the map to align with flat-bottom hexagon orientation
+- **Vertical Scaling**: Applies a vertical scaling transformation to correct for projection distortion
+- **Horizontal Skew**: Applies a horizontal skew transformation to further improve vertex alignment
+- **Calibration Aids**: Draws three concentric hexagons (main green border, inner blue border, outer red border)
+- **Reference Dots**: Places black reference dots at the six vertices of a perfect hexagon for alignment verification
+- **Debug Options**: Supports debug mode for displaying intermediate images and vertex coordinates

+The generated images are stored in the backend directory structure under `data/hex_maps/res_<resolution>/...` and are accessed by the frontend via relative paths.
+The frontend clips these images to hexagonal shapes when rendering.

+The map generation process ensures that:
+- Hexagon vertices align perfectly with the frontend's hexagon rendering
+- Adjacent hexagon tiles have seamless boundaries
+- The visual representation matches the mathematical H3 hexagon boundaries
+- Calibration aids assist in verifying proper alignment

 ### 5.3 Interaction Flow

 1. User loads the application, which displays the default active tile